European diplomats visit Kashmir | The Asian Age Online, Bangladesh

 Foreign diplomats are seen in a motorboat in Dal Lake in Srinagar on Wednesday. -Reuters

-More than two dozen diplomats are visiting Indian-administered Kashmir, New Delhi said on Wednesday, as the country tries to reassure foreign allies following several months of unrest in the contested territory.
+The program of the visit organized by the Indian government included meetings with civil and military authorities, some political representatives, as well as selected representatives of civil society and the business community.
+The visit confirmed

+that the Indian government has taken positive steps to restore normalcy, said Virginie Battu-Henriksson, EU Spokesperson for Foreign Affairs and Security Policy.

-The group includes European diplomats, some of whom declined a previous invitation from New Delhi to visit the region.
-A proposed vote in the European Union parliament next month could chastise India for its actions in Kashmir.
+The group includes diplomats from Germany, Canada, France, New Zealand, Mexico, Italy, Afghanistan and Austria, some of whom declined a previous invitation from New Delhi to visit the region.

-The Muslim-majority Himalayan region is claimed by India and arch-rival Pakistan and has been in turmoil since New Delhi stripped it of special status and clamped down on communication and freedom of movement in August.
-India has since eased those restrictions, and restored limited internet connectivity last month, ending one of the world's longest such shutdowns in a democracy.

-But many political leaders, including three former chief ministers of Jammu & Kashmir state, are still in detention without charge six months after the crackdown, and foreign journalists have so far been denied permission to visit the region.
-Representatives from countries including Germany, Canada, France, New Zealand, Mexico, Italy, Afghanistan and Austria are on a two-day visit to "witness for themselves the progressive normalization of the situation," India's foreign ministry said in a statement on Wednesday.
+Diplomats said some restrictions remain, notably on internet access and mobile services, and some political leaders are still in detention.
+"While we recognize the serious security concerns, it is important that the remaining restrictions be lifted swiftly," Virginie Battu-Henriksson said.

+"The visit presented a welcome opportunity to see the situation on the ground and to interact with local interlocutors.
+We look forward to continuing the dialogue with India on the situation in the region," she said.

 Leave Your Comments